kusumotoa/wiki-work/Advanced-Usage.md

 ### Image Transition (4.3.0)

 Image transition is used to provide custom transition animation after the image load finished.
-You can use the built-in convenience method to easily specify your desired animation or use the custom animation.
+You can use the built-in convenience method to easily specify your desired animation.

 * Objective-C